-How many times have you wondered what to make for dinner at the last minute?
-Well, this Instant Pot Sour Cream Pork Chops recipe is the solution to that dilemma.
-These deliciously creamy pork chops are so good that you’ll keep pork chops in freezer just for moments like that!
-And, yes you can use frozen pork chops for this Instant Pot recipe.
-Even better is that these sour cream pork chops taste great with any kind cut of pork chops.
-So, what’s stopping you?
-Let’s make some tasty Instant Pot Pork Chops.
+How often have you wondered what to make for dinner at the last minute?
+This Instant Pot sour cream pork chops recipe solves that dilemma.
+These deliciously creamy pork steaks are so good that you’ll keep them in the freezer just for moments like that since you can use them frozen!

 WHAT’S COVERED IN THIS POST